 OneNote is a digital note-taking program with both typed or handwritten note-taking capabilities.
 Users can also record audio, create a quick sketch, or upload and annotate images.

-This is one of the coolest Office 365 tools because it’s pre-loaded with templates such as to-do lists and planners.
+This is one of the coolest Microsoft 365 tools because it’s pre-loaded with templates such as to-do lists and planners.

-Access to all of your Office 365 tools within OneNote allows users to easily turn notes to actionable tasks.
+Access to all of your Microsoft 365 tools within OneNote allows users to easily turn notes to actionable tasks.

 4. Master content creation and collaboration with Word, Excel and PowerPoint